kaijiaxu/kjprojects/README.md

 Intermediate projects:
 - _**CharadesBot**_
-  - _**Code used in building a telegram bot which allows users to play the game Charades with their friends.
+  - _**Code used in building a telegram bot @Charades_gameBot which allows users to play the game Charades with their friends.
 Deployed using Heroku.**_
 - _**Snake**_
    - _**A snake game coded with python, with the help of 'Programming Projects for Advanced Beginners #5: Snake' https://robertheaton.com/2018/12/02/programming-project-5-snake/**_
 - _**Tic-Tac-Toe**_